Imrann19/Python-Game-Higher-or-Lower/README.md

 # English:

 ## Description
-This program, written in Rust, allows you to play the Higher or Lower game.
+This program, written in Python, allows you to play the Higher or Lower game.

 ## How It Works
 At the beginning of the code, I created a variable nb that generates a random number between 1 and 100 (the number to guess).
 Then, I defined a while loop that ends when the user guesses the number.